Teen Driver Survival – A Coaching Kit for Parents

 By state requirement, each teen is required to have their permit for several months with a defined number of hours of training by parents.
 Most parents say they don’t have a clue in what to do in working with their new teen driver.
 This is not just a condensed version of the DMV manual.
 It contains actual strategies for parents to use.

 The use of the Parent/Teen Contract can help to make the “learning to drive” process a very meaningful “Rite of Passage” process for a new teen driver.
-This is a great opportunity to use the contract as a basis for clear communication, up front at the time of permit and/or licensing, without using verbal “threats” by parents and attitudinal “whatevers” by teens.
-Or attempting to deal with a problem after there is a problem.
 We recommend that parents and teen literally sit at the kitchen table and go over the contract in detail, and discuss exactly what it means.
 And also, that the teen understands that the consequences are taken seriously and will be enforced as it is agreed.

 The selection of the correct tires for various season and conditions is critically important for the safety of the family, because the design purpose and condition of the tires is the grip to the road.
 You will find this short video very valuable.